gardener/gardener/docs/usage/shoot_workers_settings.md

 ## SSH Access

-`SSHAccess` indicates whether the `sshd.service` on the worker nodes should be be enabled and running or disabled and stopped .
-When set to `true`, a systemd service called `sshd-ensurer.service` is started on each worker node.
-It runs a script every 15 seconds in order to ensure that the `sshd.service` is enabled and running.
-If it is set to `false`, the `sshd-ensurer.service` service ensures that `sshd.service` is stopped and disabled.
-It also terminates all established SSH connections, existing `Bastion` resources are deleted in shoot reconcilation and new ones are prevented from being created.
-SSH keypairs stopped being rotated, secrets with suffixes "ssh-keypair" and "ssh-keypair.old" are deleted and the gardener-user.service is not deployed to worker nodes.
+`SSHAccess` indicates whether the `sshd.service` should be running on the worker nodes.
+This is ensured by a systemd service called `sshd-ensurer.service` which runs on every 15 seconds on each worker node.
+When set to `true`, the systemd service ensures that the `sshd.service` is enabled and running.
+If it is set to `false`, the systemd service ensures that `sshd.service` is stopped and disabled.
+It also terminates all established SSH connections.
+In addition when this value is set to `false` existing `Bastion` resources are deleted during shoot reconciliation and new ones are prevented from being created, ssh keypairs are not created/rotated, ssh keypair secrets are deleted from the Garden cluster and the `gardener-user.service` is not deployed to the worker nodes.

 `SSHAccess` is set to `true` by default.